-- Accent lighting is the lighting that is provided to highlight certain objects or areas, or example, the use of flood lights to highlight a painting or a statue.
-Accent lighting also illuminates walls so they blend more closely with naturally bright areas like ceilings and windows.
+- Accent lighting is the lighting that is provided to highlight certain objects or areas, for example, the use of floodlights to highlight a painting or a statue.
+Accent lighting also illuminates walls, so they blend more closely with naturally bright areas like ceilings and windows.
 Accent lighting can be high intensity or subtle.

 Color Rendering Index